MS Stockholm (1946): Italia I – Italia Prima – Valtur Prima

-Following the completion of the refit in 1994, ship was named Italia I, then Italia Prima, she later sailed as Valtur Prima primarily to Cuba, and was laid up in Havana following the September 11 attacks.
+Following the completion of the refit in 1994, the ship was named Italia I, then Italia Prima, she later sailed as Valtur Prima primarily to Cuba, and was laid up in Havana following the September 11 attacks.

 Caribe

 The ship was chartered by Festival Cruises in 2002 for a five-year period and was renamed Caribe.
 Although Festival Cruises intended to sail to Cuba on seven-day cruises, the plans fell through and the ship was sold to a Portuguese-based operator in 2004.